AmericasCommentaryPolitics

 The data points to an uncomfortable reality: the ACFT is less challenging for male physiology, giving men an unnecessary advantage under the guise of gender neutrality.

 Survey data further illustrates this imbalance.
-Even after gender-normed scoring, men still outperformed women by 3.29 percent, despite the survey including a significant number of exceptionally fit women.
+Even after gender-normed scoring, men still outperformed women by 3.29 percent, despite the survey including a sampling bias due to a significant number of exceptionally fit women.

 This finding underscores the deep flaws in the ACFT’s design, which continues to act as a barrier to women’s advancement in the military.
 The survey’s analysis of individual events, such as the shift from sit-ups to planks and the introduction of the hand-release push-up, raises serious questions about why the Army chose exercises that seem to disproportionately disadvantage women’s physiology.